 Getting help with installation of grab rails

 First, enlist the help of a family member, friend or professional to work with you to install the grab rails.
-Many local councils run a handyperson service, which may be able to help with installing rails for you.
+Many local councils provide a handyperson service, which may be a good way to find someone to help with installing rails for you.

 Fixing a grab rail for support